jodyhagins/slotmap/docs/API.md

 **Description:**

 Returns the null key (all bits zero).
-The null key is used to indicate "no element" or failure conditions (e.g., when `emplace()` fails due to capacity exhaustion).
+The null key is used to indicate "no element" or failure conditions (e.g., when `try_emplace()` fails due to capacity exhaustion).

 **Returns:** A key with all bits set to zero.